INLAND VOYAGE

 There are certainly some monstrous industrial buildings, ancient human constructions laid down in the surroundings like scars, but everything passes, water flows, philosophy is the natural state of the shore walker.

-Fabien Ribery dans L’Intervalle
+Fabien Ribery in L’Intervalle

 The public follow the footsteps of Scottish writer Robert Louis Stevenson who canoed down the Sambre and Oise rivers...